 - Impressions are the total number of times all your posts have been seen.

 - Reach is the number of unique accounts that have seen any of your posts.

 - Website clicks are the number of accounts that have clicked on the link in your profile.

 - Follower activity shows you the most popular times of day that your followers are online and commenting.
 You can view by hours or days, and sort by a typical day or by a day of the week.
 New followers can also be tracked hourly and daily.

 You can sort by the most popular posts for each of the above Insight categories, over a 7-day or 30-day period.

-Customer care/support – Track and optimize customer service interactions.
+Customer care/support – track and optimize customer service interactions.
 Monitor customer issues, recruitment, etc.

-Content optimization – Track content metrics for insights into what content is generating most engagement.
-Are you posting the right content on the wrong social network?
-Are you posting at the wrong time, on the wrong day?
-By using a single social media analytics tool and monitoring all your social networks simultaneously, you’ll find patterns and be able to measure data that help answer these questions and more.
+Using a single social media analytics tool and monitoring all your social networks simultaneously, you’ll find patterns and be able to measure data that help answer these questions and more.

-Identify influencers – Finding the accounts and people that engage with your content most frequently means you can reach out and build relationships with influencers in your industry.
+Identify influencers – finding the accounts and people that engage with your content most frequently means you can reach out and build relationships with influencers in your industry.